AdobeDocs/commerce-cif-documentation/getting-started/02-new-cif-project.md

       acceptSelfSignedCertificates="{Boolean}false"
       identifier="acme"
       maxHttpConnections="{Long}20"
+      httpMethod="GET"
       url="https://YOUR-MAGENTO-HOST/graphql"/>

     ```

     > Note that we are setting the identifer to **acme**.
 This will be used in several locations in the following steps.
+    >
+    > Also note the httpMethod is set to GET.
+Starting with version **2.3.2**, Magento supports and can cache some GraphQL queries when using GET.
+More [details about this configuration can be found here](https://github.com/adobe/aem-core-cif-components/wiki/configuration#cif-magento-graphql-base-configuration).

 4. Create a second XML file beneath the `/config` folder named: `com.adobe.cq.commerce.graphql.magento.GraphqlDataServiceImpl-acmestoregraphql.xml`